How to name your startup

 - Google Images

-My company found ourselves doing this so much we made a free Idea Explorer tool to help.
+We found ourselves doing this so much we made a free Name brainstorming tool to help.
 Type in a word, hit ‘search’, and explore ideas (click around to view more examples):

 Let’s say you started your search with the word sandwich.